Tertiary hyperparathyroidism: Etiology

 Tertiary hyperparathyroidism is defined by autonomous release of parathyroid hormone while in a hypercalcaemic state.
 Unlike primary hyperparathyroidism, hypercalcemia in the tertiary form is thought to be the result of resolution of secondary hyperparathyroidism rather than adenoma formation alone.

 Many of the mechanisms that drive the formation of tertiary hyperparathyroidism are due to outcomes of secondary hyperparathyroidism and so the tertiary from is said to be a continued progressive hyperparathyroidism.
 Secondary hyperparathyroidism occurs mainly in those who have chronic kidney disease or vitamin D deficiencies both of which lead to malabsorption of calcium and phosphate leading to decreased blood calcium levels inducing a hyperparathyroidism.
+In cases of patients with tertiary hyperparathyroidism with kidney disease (causing post-surgical PTH levels to be higher) undergoing surgery, the post-surgical drop in PTH levels can cause severe hypocalcemia.
+This is due to calcium uptake into bones increasing due to unopposed osteoblast activity; this is sometimes termed hungry bone syndrome (HBS).
+Common causes for HBS are thyroidectomy and parathyroidectomy as well as other types of neck surgery.
 Hyperphosphatemia in secondary hyperparathyroidism, due to increased parathyroid hormone, is thought to act directly on parathyroid glands and induce a hyperplasia or increased growth of the chief cells in particular.
 At the same time the hyperplasic parathyroid glands have reduced fibroblast-growth-factor-23 (FGF-23) and vitamin D receptor expression.
 FGF-23 is partly responsible for phosphate homeostasis and provides negative feedback to the parathyroid gland as does vitamin D.

 During prolonged secondary hyperparathyroidism increased blood phosphate levels drive hyperplasia of the parathyroid gland and this acts to reset calcium sensitivity at the calcium sensing receptors leading to tertiary hyperparathyroidism after resolution of the secondary form with the continued release of parathyroid hormone in the presence of hypercalcemia.